ARYAN-BOT-404/apis/README.md

 ________________

 ## Render.com
-You need to rename three files if you want to run the render ❤️
+You need to rename 3 files if you want to run the render ❤️

 ```bash
 1.